Thomas Farndale

 1747

 Thomas Farndale died in 1747 and was buried at St Mary, Whitby on 25 February 1747, though note there is reference to this Thomas being son of Francis.
+However I think it is more likely that this is a reference to his son Francis, also a carpenter.
+There is a clear reference to this being the carpenter.
 He would have been aged 65.

 1832